fal-ai/dbt-fal/docsite/docs/fal-serverless/examples/image-restoration.md

 sidebar_position: 4
 ---

-# Image restoration with Transformers
+# Restore Old Images with Transformers

 In this example, we will demonstrate how to use the [SwinIR](https://github.com/JingyunLiang/SwinIR) library and fal-serverless to restore images.
 SwinIR is an image restoration library that uses a Swin Transformer to restore images.
 The [Swin Transformer](https://arxiv.org/abs/2103.14030) is a type of neural network architecture that is designed for processing images.
 The Swin Transformer is similar to the popular Vision Transformer (ViT) architecture, but it uses a hierarchical structure that allows it to process images more efficiently.
 SwinIR uses a pre-trained Swin Transformer to restore images.